Donald Trump Jr.’s ‘Denials’ of Russian Collusion Are Actually Confessions

 After the New York Times reported Saturday that Donald Jr. had met with Russian officials during the campaign, contradicting his previous statement, he explained that the meeting concerned nothing more serious than the issue of adoptions.
 “It was a short introductory meeting.
 I asked Jared and Paul to stop by.
 We primarily discussed a program about the adoption of Russian children that was active and popular with American families years ago and was since ended by the Russian government, but it was not a campaign issue at the time and there was no follow up.”

 Of course, as the Times story explains, the adoption issue is hardly a nonpolitical question.
-One of the Russian government’s highest priorities is to repeal an American law, named after a murdered Russian dissident who exposed corruption by Vladimir Putin, which allows financial penalties for Russian human-rights violators.
+One of the Russian government’s highest priorities is to repeal an American law, named after a murdered Russian dissident who exposed corruption at the hands of Vladimir Putin, which allows financial penalties for Russian human-rights violators.
 Natalia Veselnitskaya, the Russian lawyer who met with the Trump campaign, is spearheading this effort.
-Russia retaliated for the hated law by suspending American adoptions of Russian children; a discussion of adoption inherently implies a discussion of favors to be granted to Putin’s regime.
+Russia retaliated for the hated law by suspending American adoptions of Russian children: A discussion of adoption inherently implies a discussion of favors to be granted to Putin’s regime.

-By Sunday, even this explanation had collapsed, as the Times reported that the Russians had offered damaging information about the Clinton campaign.
+By Sunday, even this explanation had collapsed, as the Times reported that the Russians had offered damaging information on the Clinton campaign.
 In a new statement to the Times, Donald Jr. says that the dangled information was merely a ruse:

 “After pleasantries were exchanged,” he said, “the woman stated that she had information that individuals connected to Russia were funding the Democratic National Committee and supporting Ms. Clinton.
 Her statements were vague, ambiguous and made no sense.
 No details or supporting information was provided or even offered.
 It quickly became clear that she had no meaningful information.”